 Above: Long-bed Fleetside "Square Body" trucks like this one could be ordered with optional bed wood by selecting RPO E81.
 (Photo courtesy of General Motors.)

 GM truck bed wood designs varied over the years and generations, changing the width and quantity of wood boards.
 Due to differences in bed width, Fleetside models required more boards than Stepside models.
 Check the list below for a quick reference guide, and click the links to view bed wood kits on our ClassicIndustries.com web store.

 - 1947 - Early 1951 (All Models) – 9 wood boards

 - Late 1951 - 1972 Stepside – 8 wood boards

 - 1960-1972 Fleetside – 12 wood boards (8 long pieces, 4 short pieces)

 - Optional: 1973-80 Fleetside Long Bed - 11 wood boards (7 long pieces, 4 short pieces)

 Above: The owner of this 1952 Chevy truck chose dark stained bed wood boards and bright stainless bed strips.
 The angle strips were painted black to match the bedsides.

 Where to Buy Truck Bed Wood Kits

 If you're in the middle of a truck restoration project, or plan to start one soon, click the button below to download a free parts catalog and check out our bed wood selection.
+You can also browse our bed wood parts online.
 If you have any questions on which parts to choose, give us a call at 1-800-854-1280—our tech department will be happy to help you find what you need.